oblinger/HookAnchorApp/Logs/Idea/Idea Brain/EOC/EOCT Last Best Hope.md

 - Agency

 ## = Nature of Things
-- bootstrapping all of human knoledge is much easier than extending beyond it
+- bootstrapping all of human knowledge is much easier than extending beyond it
 - learning isolated things is much easier than extending basic chip speeds etc.
 	- So knowledge will jump up quick and stop; processing will jump up quickly and stop.  drives diversity.